Want to learn how to make electronic music?

-These are important because the answers will lead you on to the next stage – choosing a DAW, or digital audio workstation.
+These answers will lead you on to the next stage – choosing a DAW, or digital audio workstation.

-Do you know one of the most important aspects of creating electronic music?
-It’s listening to existing music that’s already out there.
+One of the most important parts of making electronic music is listening to music that’s already out there.

-It doesn’t all need to be in the genre you want to produce.
-In fact, it’s better to have a broad taste, as you can combine different elements to come up with your own twist.
+It’s good to listen to a variety of styles.
+That way you can combine different elements to come up with your own twist.